Remitimer project timer

-Remitimer is designed to time project work that may be done in segments over several days.
-Starting and stopping the clock will keep track of the elapsed time even when the browser window is closed and the computer is turned off.
+Remitimer is an on-screen stopwatch designed to time project work that may be done in segments over several days.
+Starting and stopping the timer will keep track of the elapsed time even when the browser window is closed and the computer is turned off.
 The elapsed time in minutes or hours may be used for billing purposes, generally for projects done at the keyboard.

 A typical scenario would be for a project of several hours, performed on a time-available basis over one or more days.
 Say, for example, in the morning of the first day, you start the timer when you start the project and work for 90 minutes, at which point you stop the timer.
 That afternoon, you work for another 30 minutes, starting and stopping the timer at the start and at the end, respectively.
 The next day, you work another 135 minutes to finish the job, again starting and stopping the timer as you begin and end the period of work.
 Remitimer keeps track of the running total and shows 255 minutes (or 4.25 hours) as you finish.
 It didn't matter that you closed the Remitimer window or turned off the computer in between.

 To use Remitimer the first time, or to start a new timing sequence, click on the Reset button.
 This will put everything back to zero.

 Remitimer can time projects in hours, minutes, or seconds.
 To change the units, click on the the appropriate Units radio button near the top of the screen, then click on the Set button.
 If you don't click the Set button after changing units, the units will not change.